How Giving Yourself the Win Makes You MORE Motivated

-The first 10 Week Mindset Makeover is coming to a close next week, and it’s got me thinking about gratitude and how to actively CHOOSE to find the bright spots in my story.
+With the10 Week Mindset Makeover starting on Monday October 14th, 2013, it’s got me thinking about gratitude and how to actively CHOOSE to find the bright spots in my story.
 Without my struggles, I would never have gotten the lessons, and as a result gotten better.
 I can’t regret any of my fumbling.

 The Eating Games